the hunter, is one of the most famous constellations. Its declination

 spectra.
 This project is an excellent means to learn more about photometry

-data as indicated below.
+as indicated below.

 SSP-3 BVRI(Primarily BV)